sowdagarbadesha11/advocate-data-analyser/README.md

 ### Optimisations
 - Run auto-profiling on ingestion to benchmark slow fields
+- Json5 is slow, explore alternatives

 ### Logging
 - Add robust logging (and logging to file) and metrics instrumentation
 - Add monitoring (e.g. Prometheus)

 ### Pipeline scaling (beyond MVP)
 If this pipeline were deployed in a production environment processing millions of records, it could be evolved into a fully distributed ingestion and analytics system.
 Key areas for extension include:

-- Move from local batch ingestion to a horizontally scalable streaming architecture (Kafka / Kinesis), enabling near-real-time processing, enrichment, and validation.
+- Move from local batch ingestion to a horizontally scalable streaming architecture (Kafka / Kinesis), enabling near-real-time processing, enrichment, and validation
-- Introduce a dead-letter queue (DLQ) for malformed or unprocessable records, enabling operators to inspect and reprocess failures without interrupting the main pipeline.
+- Introduce a dead-letter queue (DLQ) for malformed or unprocessable records, enabling operators to inspect and reprocess failures without interrupting the main pipeline
 - Schedule ETL jobs, periodic recomputation, and downstream model updates using tools like Airflow
 - Place FastAPI behind a load balancer to improve performance and scalability with autoscaling